 The boys left Albert's repair lot with Henry clutching his head.
 Sarah slipped a clean rag into his free hand before he stepped off the porch.
 Henry had lingered a look into Sarah's wistful eyes, taking it to be her way of offering a silent apology.
 Later, he realized the balled-up rag Sarah had given him concealed something hard in the center.
 When he unraveled the cloth, there was the miniature bottle of laudanum.

-They made their way to a back road and started heading East to the Willy's shanty in the Black Ghetto after concluding the police had pulled back from the border.
+They made their way along a back road, the distant barking giving way to quiet.
+After concluding the police had pulled back from the border, they headed east to Willy's shanty in the Black Ghetto.
 If they did encounter any trouble, they could easily take cover in the surrounding woods.

 Off in the distance, a loud metal bell clanged through the air.
 Union Steel.
 The mill's second shift had just ended.
 Soon workers would start trampling the dirt pathways back to their modest and, in some cases, lacking homes.

 Anger strained in Henry's chest and he didn't know why.
 Didn't care why.
 Raw emotion pulled the tendons tight in his neck.
 Drew his jaw shut.
 He didn't want to talk about it.
 Just wanted to shut the world out.
-But as fate would have it, Big Willy had other ideas brewing in his head.
+But Big Willy had other ideas brewing in his head.

 "What was his problem?"
-Willy huffed, shaking his head like a slow-moving pendulum.
+Willy said, shaking his head like a slow-moving pendulum.

 "I don't know," Henry said, annoyed.
 "He probably thought we were troublemakers.
 Can't say I blame him."

 "How you figure?
 We didn't do nothing wrong."

 "Oh, you in one of those moods," Willy said, slowing to a halt.